Can Anesthesia Cause Hair Loss?: Evidence Review

 The second is much more subtle, and it occurs when hairs that have naturally entered the telogen phase remain in the phase for too long.
 This can be caused by illness, chronic stress, or an underlying medical issue.

 The third way for telogen effluvium to present is in the form of shortened, quickly-cycled hair phases.
-This results in shorter hairs being produced, eventually leading to thinning and noticeable hair loss.
+This produces shorter hairs, eventually leading to thinning and noticeable hair loss.

 The Effects of Anesthesia on the Hair